An Angel in Blue

 After she earned a Bachelor’s degree in political science, Penni volunteered for duty with the Red Cross organization.
 Through them, Penni became a Donut Dollie and was sent to Vietnam.

-Vietnam took its toll on Penni as it did with most who served there.
+Vietnam took its toll on Penni as it did with many who served there.
 After her tour, she spent six months back packing across Europe.
 She worked for other non-profit organizations and obtained a Masters degree in Human Behavior.

 At a Red Cross reunion in San Francisco in 1983, Penni’s emotional healings from the Vietnam War began.
 She started writing poetry which has been published in various Women’s and Veteran’s venues.
 She also has been active in many Women’s Veteran’s issues.
 Penni currently lives in Colorado with three very close feline friends.